-My project is focused on identifying metabolic genes that promote radiation therapy resistance in a treatment-resistant and universally fatal form of pediatric brain cancer known as DIPG.
+My project is focused on identifying and capitalizing on metabolic phenotypes that promote radiation therapy resistance in a treatment-resistant and universally fatal form of pediatric brain cancer known as DIPG.
+I am also interested in the role of DNA damage repair proteins in radiation resistance.

 Rogel Cancer Center PIBS Scholarship 2021